marksparkza/jschon/docs/usage/jsonschema.rst

 ... })
 jschon.exceptions.JSONSchemaError: The schema's metaschema URI has not been set

 Oops!
-As you can see, without specifying a *metaschema*, jschon won't know what to do with ``"type"`` - or any other keyword.
+As you can see, without specifying a *metaschema*, jschon won't know how to interpret ``"type"`` or any other keyword.
 The metaschema URI may be parameterized, or it may be provided using the ``"$schema"`` keyword:

 >>> int_schema = JSONSchema({